 For example, when we were in Grand Turk there was no place to sit at Margaritaville when we wanted to relax in the shade.
 St. Martin’s beaches were lovely but there weren’t any restrooms or places to change clothes at the beach we found.
 St. Kitts Marriott Resort was our saving grace and, as my husband put it, the most relaxing day of our trip or, better yet, one of the best days of his life.

-We caught a taxi van immediate after debarking (under $20).
+We caught a taxi van immediate after debarking.
 During our 10-15 minute ride the friendly driver told us interesting things about the island that the kids still remember, like St. Kitt’s nickname is Sugar City because of its sugarcane history.
 He also raved about the Marriott: “It’s the best island resort in the Caribbean!”

 One we arrived we were instantly impressed with the immaculate building, friendly staff, and gorgeous view.

-A day pass is an affordable $35 at St. Kitts Marriott Resort.
+A day pass is affordable at St. Kitts Marriott Resort.

 The day pass includes complimentary beach palapas and lounge chairs.

 The resort has snorkeling equipment for guests to check out and that was pretty much how my family spent the day.
 In fact, it was the first time snorkeling for Maddie and Jeb and it was the perfect location to introduce the kids to the underwater world.
 They still ask when we’re going back to stay for a week.

 Servers walk the beach constantly delivering warm food and cold drinks.
 The fried fish sandwiches tasted freshly caught.
 If only I could convince the chef to reveal his breading recipe.
 The tropical mango smoothies offered a refreshing treat best experienced with toes in the sand.